About me? It’s about you. I’ll explain…

 Presenters: Engage me to perform, teach, or speak here

-Producers & Composers– Hire me and my team to help you with string arranging and recording.
+Producers & Composers– Hire my team for string arranging and recording.

-Arts & Education Enthusiasts: Get involved with our nonprofit Creative Strings, to impact the culture of music education.
+Arts & Education Enthusiasts: Get involved with nonprofit Creative Strings, to impact music education.

 About Christian Howes: (Short Bio)

 Violinist, educator and composer, Christian Howes was voted #1 in the Downbeat Critics Poll (“Rising Stars/Violin”), named among the top three jazz violinists in the JazzTimes critics poll, and nominated for Violinist of the Year by the Jazz Journalist Association.
 He received the Residency Partner Award through Chamber Music America, earned a USArtists grant through the Mid Atlantic Arts Foundation, and was invited by the U.S. State department to teach and perform as a cultural ambassador twice, in Ukraine and Montenegro.
 His release on Resonance Records, “Southern Exposure” earned recognition in the New York Times, Wall Street Journal, Downbeat, Jazz Times, as well as a six-night run at Lincoln Center.
 His release, “American Spirit” was named among the Best Jazz Albums of 2015″ by the Huffington Post.
 Howes is the founder of “Creative Strings“, a 501(c)(3) non-profit organization with a mission to expand music education through the creation of online curriculum, an annual summer conference, and dozens of visits to schools annually teaching improvisation, contemporary styles, and related subjects.
 He endorses Yamaha violins and D’Addario strings.
 Connect with Christian on Facebook, YouTube, www.christianhowes.com, or www.creativestrings.org

 About Christian Howes (Long Bio)